 Sometimes having one sole island can make a big difference, at least if it is as well-positioned as Lake Kayumbu’s.
 The very definition of “picturesque”, especially at sunset!

-HINT: Kayumbu doesn’t offer any accommodation yet but it has a twin lake, Chahafi, where you can stay at Lake Chahafi Resort.
+HINT: Kayumbu doesn’t offer any accommodation yet (unless you are on our camping trip) but it has a twin lake, Chahafi, where you can stay at Lake Chahafi Resort.

-featured image and the second Bunyonyi photo by Marcus Westberg; other pictures by Simba Ngezayo, Josh Hamby and Henriette Faye-Schjøll
+featured image and the other Bunyonyi photo by Marcus Westberg; other pictures by Simba Ngezayo, Josh Hamby and Henriette Faye-Schjøll